Day Trading Basics

 - Avoiding oversized positions, even when a trade looks attractive.

 Without clear rules, it is easy for one bad day to undo weeks or months of steady gains.
+Risk management cannot turn day trading into a guarantee, but it can help you stay in the game long enough to learn from experience.

 Day trading might appeal to people who genuinely enjoy watching markets, can follow rules under pressure, and are comfortable with the possibility of losing money as part of the learning curve.
 It is generally not a good fit for money that must be preserved, such as emergency savings or short-term bill money.